Understanding board challenges: Q&A with CEO David Diestel

 The reality is that, although we can’t always pinpoint exactly what will happen or when, we can certainly be prepared while keeping our boards informed.”

 Balancing service levels and resident expectations with the fiduciary duties of the board can be difficult.
-Owners and residents want certain things, but the association must figure out how that is accomplished while also being financially responsible.
+Owners and residents want certain things, but the board must figure out how that is accomplished while also being financially responsible.
 Often, we see changing demographics at the heart of this challenge.
 With the influx of new homeowners, there may be certain expectations about amenities and services that differ from the expectations of the long-term residents.
-The key is to engage and talk to all residents in order to improve and invest in the community for the future.
+The key is to engage and talk to all residents in order to improve and invest in the building for the future.
 The goal is to find out what they want and act on it.

 Another challenge board members are facing is the insurance market.
 Unprecedented premium increases are placing a strain on communities and board members are looking for help.
 One solution FirstService Residential offers is access to our internal insurance experts, who can advocate on their behalf and alleviate pressure by helping to understand premiums and recommend proper coverage.
 Although we can’t change the market, we can help our boards navigate it."